 Television Broadcast Technology

-Michael A. Dolan is founder and president of Television Broadcast Technology, providing specialized professional encoders, test tools, and technical consulting in the field of digital television.
+Michael A Dolan is founder and president of Television Broadcast Technology, providing specialized professional encoders, test tools, and technical consulting in the field of digital television.
 He holds a BSEE degree from Virginia Tech '79 and has worked for and founded various leading edge computer graphics and real time systems companies since then, including early foundational work in W3C technology and analog data broadcasting.
-Mr. Dolan has been involved in digital television engineering for the past 8 years, including data broadcast system architecture and receiver design and compliance.
-He also currently chairs the ATSC Data Broadcasting Specialist Group (TSG/S13), and the SMPTE Technology Committee on Data Essence (D27), and is active in various other data-related television standards activities.
-Mr. Dolan holds several patents in computer web technology.
-(27-June-2005)
+Mr. Dolan has been involved in digital television engineering for many years, including data broadcast system architecture and digital receiver design and compliance.
+He also currently chairs the ATSC Data Broadcasting Specialist Group (TG1/S13), chairs various technical groups in CEA, DECE/Ultraviolet, SCSA and SMPTE and is also active in MPEG, SCTE and W3C.
+Mr. Dolan is a SMPTE Fellow, authors the SMPTE Journal Almanac column, and holds several patents in computer web technology.

 This specialist group will define the mechanisms for serving the needs of data broadcast applications utilizing the ATSC digital broadcast as a delivery medium.
 This will include television program related applications and non-television applications.
 Specifically, TSG/S13 will define a method or methods for using ATV broadcast to transport data streams, data files and executable code, the fundamental ingredients of both classes of applications.
 The group will also address other generic requirements imposed by these applications, for example low latency needs of some interactive applications, synchronization with video/audio programming, etc.

 A-Team: Architectural Team.
 Chair: Michael Dolan, Industry consultant, sponsored by The Nielsen Company